Close Menu

 Typical 2026 Timeline (Embassy Track):

 The 2029 cycle is expected to follow a similar structure, with dates adjusted accordingly.
-The GKS scholarship availability 2029 for African Scholars is now accepting applications from qualified African youth.
+The GKS scholarship for 2029 is now accepting applications from qualified African youth.
 The scholarship, as we have seen, is fully funded but very much competitive as well.

 Conclusion on GKS scholarship availability 2029